re-Isearch/re-Isearch/docs/re-Isearch-Handbook.md

 A typical data center server can easily handle many parallel indexing jobs while concurrently providing search without a hitch and substantially higher I/O throughputs.

+Search time depends too on I/O but also the memory allocator and is most strongly tied to the size of each intermediate set built to process the query.
+Each query must allocate storage and has performance O(ln n + ln
+m) where n is the number of unique words in the index and m is the number of instances of the field searched.
+The query time is then the sum of all these.
+Once done we have the time it takes to rank (should that have been requested) the results.
+Sorting alone by score is O(ln n) where n is the number of items in the set.

 While the primary development platform for the precursor to re-Isearch, the IB engine, was Solaris SPARC it was used extensively on x86, MIPS,